The big chip card switch: a year of living with EMV

 next EMV migration wave will deter ATM card skimming

 Oct.
-1, 2016, marked the next liability shift date in the EMV migration process, this one for MasterCard-branded ATMs.
+1, 2016, marked the next liability shift date in the EMV migration process, this one for Mastercard-branded ATMs.
 Because of how smart chips secure card information, upgrading ATMs to EMV standards means fraudsters will have a harder time skimming cards.
-Visa scheduled its liability shift on Oct.
+Visa scheduled its ATM liability shift to Oct.
 1, 2017.

 “Look for ATMs that have upgraded to chip capability,” Oxman advises.
 Also, “If you use an older ATM, first look to see if it has been tampered with or modified in any way because that’s something to be concerned about.”
 If an ATM seems questionable, don’t use it.